 The nominating and corporate governance committee may decide to retain an executive search firm to identify director candidates, and if so, will identify the search firm and approve the search firm's fees and other retention terms and will specify for the search firm the criteria to use in identifying potential candidates, consistent with the director qualification criteria described above.
 The nominating and corporate governance committee will also consider director candidates recommended by stockholders.
 For a stockholder to make any nomination for election to the board at an annual meeting, the stockholder must provide notice to Codexis, which notice must be delivered to, or mailed and received at, Codexis' principal executive offices not less than 90 days and not more than 120 days prior to the one-year anniversary of the preceding year's annual meeting; provided, that if the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, the stockholder's notice must be delivered, or mailed and received, not later than 90 days prior to the date of the annual meeting or, if later, the 10th day following the date on which public disclosure of the date of such annual meeting is made.
 Further updates and supplements to such notice may be required at the times and in the forms required under our bylaws.
-As set forth in our bylaws, submissions must include the name and address of the proposed nominee and the nominating person, information regarding the proposed nominee that is required to be disclosed in a proxy statement or other filings in a contested election pursuant to Section 14(a) under the Exchange Act, information regarding the proposed nominee is and the nominating person's indirect and direct interests in shares of our common stock, information regarding the relationships between the proposed nominee and the nominating person is acting in concert), and a completed and signed questionnaire, representation and agreement of the proposed nominee.
-Our bylaws also sp stockholder wishing to make a nomination for director review a copy of our bylaws, as amended and restated to date, which is available, without charge, upon request to our Secretary, at 200 Penobscot Drive, Redwood City, California 94063.
+As set forth in our bylaws, submissions must include the name and address of the proposed nominee and the nominating person, information regarding the proposed nominee that is required to be disclosed in a proxy statement or other filings in a contested election pursuant to Section 14(a) under the Exchange Act, information regarding the proposed nominee's and the nominating person's indirect and direct interests in shares of our common stock, information regarding the relationships between the proposed nominee and the nominating person (and such nominating person's affiliates and those with whom the nominating person is acting in concert), and a completed and signed questionnaire, representation and agreement of the proposed nominee.
+Our bylaws also specify further requirements as to the form and content of a stockholder's notice.
+We recommend that any stockholder wishing to make a nomination for director review a copy of our bylaws, as amended and restated to date, which is available, without charge, upon request to our Secretary, at 200 Penobscot Drive, Redwood City, California 94063.
 Candidates recommended by the stockholders are evaluated in the same manner as candidates identified by a member of the nominating and corporate governance committee.

 Each of Byron L. Dorgan and Dennis P. Wolf were originally recommended to the board of directors for appointment as a director by a non-management direct.
-Pedro I. Mizutani was designated as a director by Raízen, as the permitted assignee of Equilon Enterprises LLC dba Shell Oil Products US ("Shell"), pursuant to a voting agreement among Codexis and the former holders of our preferred stock (which was converted into common stock at the time of our initial public offering (the "IPO") in April 2010).
+Pedro I. Mizutani was designated as a director by Raízen, as the permitted assignee of

+Equilon Enterprises LLC dba Shell Oil Products US ("Shell"), pursuant to a voting agreement among Codexis and the former holders of our preferred stock (which was converted into common stock at the time of our initial public offering (the "IPO") in April 2010).
 Under the voting agreement, Raízen had the right to designate one director of the Board, subject to the Board's reasonable approval.
-This designation right terminated on August 31, 2012 as a result of the termination of our biofuels collaboration with Shell.
+This designation right terminated on August 31, 2012 as a result of the termination of our biofuels collaboration with Shell